-Savvy retailers know that maximizing profits means smart marketing; however, it can be challenging to devote as much time to marketing as you need in order to market more efficiently.
+Savvy retailers know that maximizing profits means smart marketing; however, it can be challenging to devote as much time to marketing as you need to, to market more efficiently.
 To support that effort, we assembled ten retail marketing ideas to help bring increased sales and more loyal customers.

 1. Track every marketing campaign

 Do you know what your return on investment (ROI) was for the last marketing campaign you launched?
 If so, was the campaign a success?
 Did you set specific and measurable goals?
 It’s important to set campaign goals and then develop mechanisms to track those goals for every marketing campaign you launch, online or off.
 What are you trying to accomplish with your campaign?
-Is it more visits to your website, revenue driven by purchases, online post purchase reviews?
+Is it more visits to your website, revenue driven by purchases or online post-purchase reviews?

 2. Free marketing opportunities

 Many retailers send a single direct-mail postcard and are disappointed by the results, never to market with postcards (or other direct-mail tools) again.
-That’s a mistake, because repetition sells.
+That’s a mistake because repetition sells.
 You’ve probably heard of the rule of seven – a customer has to see an offer seven times to buy.
-This doesn’t mean you need to send seven different postcards, but two or three won’t hurt, especially when used in conjunction with banners, flyers, ads, and digital marketing.
+Following this principle doesn’t mean you need to send seven different postcards, but two or three won’t hurt, especially when used in conjunction with banners, flyers, ads and digital marketing.

 Do you follow up with your customers after they’ve made purchases?
 Rewarding customers for their loyalty is a great way to build relationships and earn more sales.
 Send new customers a special gift, such as a ten percent off coupon (which you can track), to encourage them to visit again.
 Use these four ways to keep customers coming back again and again.